 4. Play a Disney-Inspired Game

 Pictionary – Keep a small spiral-bound notebook and pen handy for quick games of Pictionary.
 The artist can come up with the idea (Disney movies!) and everyone in the group can try to guess.

 Who Am I? – This is our family favorite in the car too.
 One person chooses a Disney movie character and the others have to ask questions that can be answered with a yes or no answer (ie: “Does this character have fur?” or “Does this character sing in their movie?”)

 Disney Travel Games – There are also Disney travel games that you can tote through the line and they’ll easily fit in your day pack.
 Games like World of Disney Eye Found It Card Game are quick to pull out and play while in queue.

-Thinking about hitting up Splash Mountain but want to know the wait time before traipsing across the Lands?
+Thinking about hitting up Splash Mountain but want to know the Disney rides wait times before traipsing across the Lands?
 Need to know where Mickey is meeting & greeting?
 Have to get a dining reservation on the fly?
+You can find all this information right at your fingertips on the Disney Mobile App.
 Check out the free Disney Mobile Apps for Disneyland and Walt Disney World.

 6. Plan Your Next Meal

 If you didn’t make any Advanced Dining Reservations (and you don’t really need ADR at Disneyland), you can figure out where you’ll be dining next.
 If you already have a restaurant decided on, I highly recommend figuring out what you’re going to order.
 It really saves you time that would be spent in the restaurant perusing the menu if you plan your meals ahead of time.

 I like to print out the restaurant menus so we can look them over in line and have everyone decide ahead of time.
 This way one adult is in charge of ordering for the group and it expedites the process.
 You can also see the menus of most Disney restaurants directly on the mobile app.